Dodilei/whats_analysis/README.md

 + A `combine` parameter, if it is set to _False_ the dataframe size doesn't change, all the entries stay the same but with a new time bin feature.
 If it is _True_, all the entries corresponding to a single time bin will be merged.

 + A `keep_size` parameter, used when _combine_ is set.
-When the parameter is _True_, the dataframe will mantain it's shape, _combine_d features will be repeated, other features will stay as they are.
-If _False_, all features must be _combine_d, and the shape of the dataframe changes, all entries in the same bin are merged into one.
+When the parameter is _True_, the dataframe will mantain it's shape, combined features will be repeated, other features will stay as they are.
+If _False_, all features must be combined, and the shape of the dataframe changes, all entries in the same bin are merged into one.

 + A `features` parameter, used when _combine_ is set, can be the string "all", or a list of _features_.
-Features in the list (or all features) will be _combine_d, those not in the list will not be changed.
-This parameter can ommit some features if *keep_size* is _True_, otherwise all features must be _combine_d.
+Features in the list (or all features) will be combined, those not in the list will not be changed.
+This parameter can ommit some features if *keep_size* is _True_, otherwise all features must be combined.

 + The parameters `method_cat` and `method_scalar` are not yet implemented in the function.